Waste shipment statistics

 Shipments of hazardous waste - total amount and per capita

-Almost all countries have increased their shipments from 2001 to 2010, but France and Italy, especially, have seen a large increase.
-In 2010 both countries dispatched about 1.5 million tonnes of hazardous waste.
-The Netherlands has had a very large decrease of dispatched hazardous waste from 2009 to 2010.
+Almost all countries have increased their shipments from 2001 to 2011, but France and Italy, especially, have seen a large increase.
+In 2011 both countries dispatched about 1.4 million tonnes of hazardous waste.
+However, there is a decrease from 2010 to 2011 of 100 000 tonnes for both countries.
+The Netherlands has had a very large decrease of dispatched hazardous waste from 2009 to 2011.
 However this decrease is partly to be explained by that some notified Dutch waste was earlier reported as hazardous although the waste in fact is ‘non-hazardous’.

-Expressed in kg per capita, Luxembourg is at the top of the table with an export of about 177 kg in 2010 followed by Belgium, the Netherlands and Ireland.
-All of the 12 Member States which joined the EU in 2004 and 2007 (EU-N12) apart from Slovenia, Malta and Latvia, have a very low export of less than 8 kg per capita.
+Expressed in kg per capita, Luxembourg is at the top of the table with an export of about 158 kg in 2011 followed by Belgium, the Netherlands and Ireland.
+All of the 12 Member States which joined the EU in 2004 and 2007 (EU-N12) apart from Cyprus, Malta and Slovenia, have a very low export of less than 9 kg per capita.
 Among the EU-15 Member States, Germany, Greece, Spain and the United Kingdom all have low exports from 1 to 4 kg per capita.
 See Table 4.

 Map 1 shows the shipments of the largest amounts of hazardous waste out of each EU Member State, expressed in kg per capita, and to which countries the hazardous waste is shipped.
-Whereas Map 2 shows some of the smaller scale shipments.
+Map 2 shows some of the smaller scale shipments.
 Almost all Member States ship hazardous waste to Germany, and this is reflected by the large number of arrows into Germany on the Maps.
-Other centres for receiving waste from many countries are Belgium, France and the Netherlands.
+Belgium is also receiving waste from a number of countries.

 Treatment of exported hazardous waste